Small Subalgebras of Polynomial Rings and Stillman's Conjecture: Introduction

 If $\sigma$ is a subset of a polynomial ring $R = K[\vect x N]$, where $K$ is an algebraically closed field, we write $\cV(\sigma)$ for the algebraic set in $\A^N_K$ where the elements of $\sigma$ all vanish.

+We recall that a Noetherian ring $S$ satisfies the Serre condition $R_\eta$, where $\eta$ is a nonnegative integer, if $S_P$ is regular for every prime $P$ of height $\leq \eta$.
+If the singular locus of $S$ is closed and defined by an ideal $J$, this is equivalent to the condition that $J$ have height at least $\eta +1$.
+(By convention, the unit ideal has height $+\infty$.)
 We shall say that a sequence of elements generating a proper ideal of a ring $S$ is a {\it prime} sequence (respectively, if $S$ is Noetherian, an $\rom{R}_\eta$-sequence, where $\eta \in \Z_+$), if the quotient of $S$ by the ideal generated by any initial segment is a domain (respectively, satisfies $\rom{R}_\eta$).
 A prime sequence in $S$ is always a regular sequence.
 If $S = R$ is a polynomial ring, every $\rom{R}_\eta$-sequence of forms of positive degree for $\eta \geq 1$ is a prime sequence (in fact, the quotients are normal domains), and, hence, a regular sequence.
+Note that if the regular sequence is such that the successive quotients are normal, then the sequence must be an R$_1$-sequence.

 We call a function $\cB:\N^ h \to \Z$ {\it ascending} if it is nondecreasing in each input when the others are held fixed.
 In all our constructions of functions, it is easy to make them ascending: replace the function $\cB$ by the one whose value on $(\vect b h)$ is $\max\{\cB(\vect a h): 0 \leq a_i \leq b_i \hbox{ for } 1\leq i \leq h\}$.
 A $d$-tuple of integer-valued functions on $\N^h$ will be called {\it ascending} if all of its entries are ascending functions.